 The Institutional Policy Committee reviews, modifies and creates institutional policies and procedures.
 The committee makes recommendations to the President with final approval of policy revisions and new policies by the WVSOM Board of Governors.
-The committee consists of the Vice President for Administration and External Relations, who serves as chairperson, Vice President for Academic Affairs and Dean, Vice President of Human Resources, Faculty Council Chairperson, Staff Chairperson and Legal Counsel.
+The committee consists of the General Counsel, who serves as chairperson, the Vice President of Academic Affairs and Dean, the Vice President of Human Resources, the Vice President of Finance and Facilities, the Faculty Council Chairperson, and the Staff Chairperson.

-1.4.12 CONTINUOUS QUALITY IMPROVEMENT (CQI) COMMITTEE
+1.5.12 CONTINUOUS QUALITY IMPROVEMENT (CQI) COMMITTEE